Book Now

 Recycling is essential as a short-term solution to the plastic bottle problem.
 However, discarding 54.9 million plastic bottles an hour is simply unsustainable.
 Thankfully, moves are afoot that can begin to make a significant impact:

-· Boxed Water: Boxed water is emerging as a more eco-friendly alternative to plastic bottles.
-Boxed water has an environmental impact that is notably less than traditional plastic bottles.
+• Boxed Water: Boxed water is emerging as a more eco-friendly alternative to plastic bottles.
+Boxed water has a notably lower environmental impact than traditional plastic bottles.

-· Community Water Refill Stations: Setting up refill stations in public areas can diminish the reliance on single-use bottles.
+• Community Water Refill Stations: Setting up refill stations in public areas can diminish reliance on single-use bottles.
 These stations offer filtered water, ensuring both safety and quality for consumers.

 While we wait for schemes like this to gather momentum, recycling plants must continue to take the strain.
 Solar energy can help to keep recycling as green as possible in the meantime.